AmokSolderer/APC/DOC/PinMameExceptions.md

 will turn on lamp 33 when PinMame requests lamp 32 to be turned on.
 The argument of the return command is important as it determines whether PinMame's original request will still be executed or not.
 In this case return(1) means that the original request will be ignored, so lamp 33 will be turned on INSTEAD of lamp 32.
 With return(0) lamp 32 would be turned on additionally to lamp 33.

-Below are some examples starting with the Disco Fever.
+Below are some more examples starting with the Disco Fever.

 ## Fixing the drop targets of pre System 7 games